zouhanq/zouhanq-Final-Project/README.md

 ## 3. Data Processing

 ### Data Loading and Cleaning
 - **Data Source**: CSI 300 futures minute-level OHLC and volume data stored in data/mink.csv.
-Acquiring from www.eastmoney.com
+Downloading manually from www.eastmoney.com
     - **Time**: The timestamp of the data point, indicating the specific minute.
     - **open**: The price of the instrument at the start of that minute.
     - **high**: The highest price reached during that minute.